The Thrive For Good Growing Food Course

 The most common plant families in a vegetable garden are:

-An example: if I grow broccoli in one spot this spring, I’m going to do my best to find a new spot to plant broccoli and all other members of the brassica family in the fall and again next year and perhaps for a few years.
+An example: if I grow broccoli in one spot this spring, I will do my best to find a new spot to plant broccoli and all other members of the Brassica family in the fall, and again next year, and perhaps for a few years.

-Plants from the same family are often eaten by some of the same insects and diseases, and in some cases, moving them to a different spot from year to year (sometimes even season to season) can decrease that pest pressure.
+Plants from the same family are often eaten by the same insects and diseases, and in some cases, moving them to a different spot from year to year (sometimes even from season to season) can reduce that pest pressure.

-And crop rotation has other benefits, too, similar to companion planting – it can decrease weeds, improve the soil, and improve yields.
+Crop rotation has other benefits, similar to companion planting – it can decrease weed growth, improve soil quality, and increase yields.

 I’ve seen 7-year rotations where members of the same family are planted in an area only once every 7 years.